 Restaurants and Cafes

 Like in Kathmandu, there are so many good restaurants and cafes it’s hard to choose just a few.
-But here are some of my favourites:-
+But here are some of my favorites:-

 - Rosemary Kitchen